spielmanchapman/cpsc354/Assignment2/README.md

 `sort` was also quickly figured out be using recursion to insert each list item into an empty list at the right position using `insert`.
 We also recognized that this looks a lot like insertion sort.

 ### Task 3
+Task 3 asked us to recreate the previous programs in Haskell.
+Since we've already created these programs, it was simple enough to translate them over to Haskell.
+The main difficulty we had was remembering proper Haskell syntax, dealing with the Haskell library and researching how to pass a function as an argument.
+We created some issues to fix in terms of syntax, which was a minor problem.
+After creating functions like `prod`, `sum` and `map`, there were some conflicts with pre-existing Haskell functions named exactly the same.
+Finally for `map`, we had to research how to pass a function as a type, which came out to be `map (Int->Int) -> Int -> Int`.

 ### Further Questions

+> There are a lot of interesting questions.
+For example, #:# does not parse, but (#):# does.
+Why?
+Does that mean that it would make sense to change the grammar?

+> Reflect on the differences between LambdaNat5 and the Calculator.
+In LambdaNat5, why can't we implement arithmetic using the simple `evalCBN (EPlus e1 e2) = (evalCBN e1) + (evalCBN e2)`

+> Did you notice that the specification "the output-list must be sorted in case that the input-list is sorted" states an invariant?
+Can you use it to prove the correctness of sort (that is, that sort actually does sort)?

 ### Overall Difficulties
 Most of the difficulties we faced were just starting off at each task.
 We typically struggled when starting a new section because we did not know what exactly the syntax of each task should look like.
 Luckily we found the hints placed around LambdaNat4, such as `test/test.lc` showcasing how an advanced program in LambdaNat would look like.